 At that, I could no longer suppress my outrage.

-“My OWN terms?”
+“A cup of coffee is my OWN terms?”
 I cried.
-“Me and a hundred million other Americans!?
+“Me and a hundred million other Americans!?”

 (Granted, I was a bit agitated.
 But what do you expect?
 It was early in the morning before breakfast, and I hadn’t even had a cup of coffee yet.)